Static Line Parachuting

 Static-Line Parachute First Jump courses

-The jump will take place on the Thursday morning weather permitting, or you have one month within which to return and complete the jump.
+The parachute jump itself will take place on the following morning weather permitting, or you have one month within which to return and complete the jump.

 At Skydive Hibaldstow we want as many people as possible to experience freefall, however for solo skydiving in particular there do exist some restrictions: